-The story, such as it is, revolves around an ex-spy named Ecks (he is played by Antonio Banderas, so activate the Subtitles option on your DVD player at your own discretion) who is lured back into the game when he learns that the wife he thought was murdered is still alive.
-The secret lies with Sever, another rogue spy, who has just kidnapped the son of an enigmatic spy kingpin in revenge for the murder of her own child.
-As Ecks gets closer to Sever, he learns that the kingpin masterminded both deaths, and that the kidnapped child is really his own son.
+The story, such as it is, revolves around an ex-spy named Ecks (Antonio Banderas plays him, so activate the Subtitles option on your DVD player at your discretion) who is lured back into the game when he learns that the wife he thought was murdered is still alive.
+The secret lies with Sever, another rogue spy, who has just kidnapped the son of an enigmatic spy kingpin in revenge for the murder of her child.
+As Ecks gets closer to Sever, he learns that the kingpin masterminded both deaths and that the kidnapped child is his son.

-“Ballistic” is certainly one of the more dehumanized movies I’ve ever seen.
-It seems to begin 20 minutes into the story, with no development, setting, or coherence, and continues as such for the rest of the film.
-When both Ecks and then Sever flash back to their deceased loved ones, they only see an anonymous image of a car blowing up.
+Ballistic is undoubtedly one of the more dehumanized movies I’ve ever seen.
+It seems to begin 20 minutes into the story, with no development, setting, or coherence, and it continues as such for the rest of the film.
+When both Ecks and then Sever flashback to their deceased loved ones, they only see an anonymous image of a car blowing up.
 Not a face, or eyes, or a smile, or laughter…just an exploding automobile.
 It’s the only thing that passes for an inner life here.

 Eventually, there is a showdown in one of those abandoned industrial sites that action filmmakers love so much, as all three spies start blowing up trains, so many that I momentarily thought I was hallucinating).

-After a few more explosions, Banderas is reunited with his wife and son, and Lucy Liu activates some sort of freaky robot bug to give the kingpin a heart attack.
+After a few more explosions, Banderas gets reunited with his wife and son, and Lucy Liu activates a freaky robot bug to give the kingpin a heart attack.

-Finally, there is scene of reconciliation between Ecks and Sever over the beautiful Vancouver skyline.
-“Ballistic” deserves a modicum of credit for originality in that it’s the only film I’ve ever seen that was obviously shot in Canada on the cheap that didn’t try to pretend it was set in an American city.
-There are so many aerial shots of the city and references to Victoria Island, it would be almost impossible to fake.
+Finally, there is a scene of reconciliation between Ecks and Sever over the beautiful Vancouver skyline.
+Ballistic deserves a modicum of credit for originality in that it’s the only film I’ve ever seen that was shot in Canada on the cheap that didn’t try to “stand in” for in an American city.
+There are so many aerial shots of the city and references to Victoria Island that it would be almost impossible to fake.